pytorch/torchchat/README.md

 A goal of this repo, and the design of the PT2 components was to offer seamless integration and consistent workflows.
 Both mobile and server/desktop paths start with torch.export() recieving the same model description.
-Similarly, integration into runners for Python (for initial testing) and Python-free environments (for deployment, in runner-posix and runner-mobile, respectively) offer very consistent experiences across backends.
+Similarly, integration into runners for Python (for initial testing) and Python-free environments (for deployment, in runner-posix and runner-mobile, respectively) offer very consistent experiences across backends and offer developers consistent interfaces and user experience whether they target server, desktop or mobile & edge use cases, and/or all of them.

 # Simple and efficient pytorch-native transformer text generation.